rogeryeosgit/DevoProject/Notes.md

 - Created Model for QTEntry and Users

+- If Vuex Store module wants to access another stores action, can use {root : true}

+- Figuring out how to get getters from another module. - solved

 - Asynchronous issue, need to figure out how to send back chosenPlanID.

 ## Running TODO LIST